 “EO partners with IALR on the GO TEC program to strengthen Southwest Virginia’s workforce pipeline, drive innovation and contribute to a thriving local economy.
 We are thrilled that the GO TEC curriculum is matriculating across Southwest Virginia, introducing our students to careers they can be excited about.” — Travis Staton, President & CEO, EO

-These divisions are adding their first GO TEC Career Connections Lab: Bristol Virginia Public Schools, Dickenson County Public Schools and Norton City Schools.
+These divisions are adding their first GO TEC Career Connections Lab: Tazwell County Public Schools and Bland County Public Schools.
 GO TEC will now be in two middle schools in Smyth County Schools and Washington County Public Schools.

 With the addition of Scott Memorial School, GO TEC is now in all three middle schools in Wythe County.